wandyezj/excel-life/outline.md

 The idea is to show people what lifestyle options are available and the reality of how those lifestyle choices are constrained by their choice of occupation.

+## Design

+Write each set of options to a table in a different sheet where it can be modified.

+Write helper tips to help calculate all costs

 ## Data Sources

 United States Bureau of Labor Statistics